 - The means and conditions for amending the agreement.

 Members of the LLC are bound by law to uphold the conditions outlined in the operating agreement.
-Members and managers have a legal obligation to abide by the rules stated in this document, even if not enforced by other members or managers.
+Members and managers are legally obligated to abide by the rules stated in this document, even if not enforced by other members or managers.